 We're delighted to hear that you're interested in giving a new, loving home to one of our cats or kittens!

-Here are some of the cats that were in our care in 2017 that have been successfully homed, and take a look through the Success Stories section.
+Have a look at our 'We found a home!'
+Feature pages, showing cats that were in our care that have been successfully homed, and take a look through the Success Stories section.

 Please read through our Adoption Procedure below, as well as the Other Points to Note: